Types of epigenetic change

 Developmental epigenetics: orchestrating cellular diversity

-During development, epigenetic modifications play a pivotal role in determining cell fate and orchestrating the remarkable diversity of cell types in our bodies.
+During development, the different types of epigenetic modifications play a pivotal role in determining cell fate and orchestrating the remarkable diversity of cell types in our bodies.
 Despite all cells containing the same genetic material, they exhibit distinct patterns of gene expression, leading to their specialised functions and characteristics.

 Cellular reprogramming: The ability to reprogram cells to assume different identities has revolutionised regenerative medicine.
 Epigenetic modifications are at the core of cellular reprogramming, allowing scientists to convert one cell type into another, offering new avenues for tissue regeneration and personalised medicine.